MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-rhel.md

 ## Cause 2: SBD configurations issues

-The SBD service fails due to the following configurations issues:
+The SBD service fails to start due to the following configurations issues:

 - Missing SBD configurations.
 - Incorrect SBD configurations such as incorrect SBD devices names or syntax errors.